adong911/waterline_extraction/README.md

 # waterline_extraction
-This respository is used for the management to the code files for the task of waterline extraction.
+This repository is used to manage the code files for the waterline extraction task.